cloudneutral/whack-a-node/README.md

 See [MIT](LICENSE.txt) for terms and conditions.

-# Building and Running
+# Building

-The only building needed is the visualization spring boot app that also acts as the control plane (a single executable jar) and database client.
+The only building needed is the visualization spring boot app that also acts as the control plane and database client.

 ## Prerequisites